Jean-Pierre Habicht, MD, PhD

 After completing the training, you should have:

-- Ability to interpret data and describe population-based problems related to infant and young child feeding.
+- Ability to interpret data and describe population-based problems related to IYCF.

 - Ability to recommend appropriate IYCF research, programmes, and policies to supervisors, partners, and national governments.

-- Awareness of best practices to coordinate/facilitate/manage action on recommended IYCF research, programmes, and policies.
+- Awareness of best practices to coordinate, facilitate, manage and monitor action on recommended IYCF research, programmes, and policies.

 - Awareness of best practices to incorporate IYCF initiatives with emerging issues.